quiltdata/quilt/troubleshooting.md

 # Questions?
 Chat with us via the orange icon intercom on [quiltdata.com](https://quiltdata.com).
 We can also invite you to our Slack channel.

+# `ImportError` on import of data pacakge
+Ensure that that the package has been installed via `quilt install` and is available in either the current working directory or one of its ancestors. `from quilt.data.foo import bar` will look for `foo.bar` starting in the current working directory, then the parent directory, then the grandparent directory..., until it finds the first match or fails at the root of the directory tree.

 # Jupyter, virtual environments, `quilt` not found
 When working with virtual environments like `conda create`, `jupyter` can be installed in the `root` environment.
 If you then install and run `quilt` in another environment, `foo`, Jupyter will not be able to find quilt.